kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 Takes input docs and a question sent to LLM for answer based on relevant docs.

-> Get past your model's token limit using alternative chain types: https://github.com/gkamradt/langchain-tutorials/blob/main/chains/Chain%20Types.ipynb
->
-> - The default `chain_type="stuff"` uses all of the text from the documents in the prompt.
-(It could exceed the token limit)
-> - `chain_type="map_reduce"` separates texts into batches, feeds each batch with the question to LLM separately, and comes up with the final answer based on the answers from each batch.
-> - `chain_type="refine"` separates texts into batches, feeds the first batch to LLM, and feeds the answer and the second batch to LLM.
-It refines the answer by going through all the batches.
-> - `chain_type="map-rerank"` separates texts into batches, feeds each batch to LLM, returns a score of how fully it answers the question, and comes up with the final answer based on the high-scored answers from each batch.

 ```js
 // question_answering.ts
 import { OpenAI } from "langchain/llms";